 Field: United States; Advisor: Blake; Year: 2017

-Emily Hawk is a Ph.D. candidate and a Richard Hofstadter Fellow in the Department of History.
+Emily Hawk is a PhD student in the Department of History.
 Her research centers on 20th century American dance and cultural history.
-She is particularly interested in how choreographers and audiences address and interpret American national identity, and how dance practice and performance more broadly reflects sociocultural attitudes and phenomena.
+She is particularly interested in how choreographers and audiences address and interpret American national identity, and how dance practice and performance more broadly reflect sociocultural attitudes and phenomena.
+Her current project investigates performative representations of the U.S. Presidents in the aftermath of the Watergate crisis.

-In summer 2017, Emily completed an M.A., with distinction, in dance history from the University of Roehampton in London, U.K. Her thesis explored historical content in 21st century reconstructions of early 20th century choreographic works by Isadora Duncan, Doris Humphrey, and Agnes de Mille.
-Emily received her B.A., summa cum laude, Phi Beta Kappa, in dance and history at Franklin & Marshall College in 2016.
+In summer 2017, Emily completed an M.A., with distinction, in dance history from the University of Roehampton in London, U.K. Her thesis explored historical content in 21st-century reconstructions of early 20th century choreographic works by Isadora Duncan, Doris Humphrey, and Agnes de Mille.
+In 2016, Emily received her B.A., summa cum laude, Phi Beta Kappa, in dance and history at Franklin & Marshall College.

 "An Anomalous Case of Southern Sympathy: New Jersey's Civil War Stance," The Gettysburg College Journal of the Civil War Era: Vol. 7 , Article 5.